Mini Version (If you have just 45 seconds)

 4. What are you working on now?

 Since 2009, I have been immersed in graduate studies, working towards a doctorate in educational technology.
 I have taken enlightening classes, been involved in highly interesting research, and met wonderful peers, professors, and future colleagues.
-Happily settled in this community of learners, I am making steady progress toward my completed doctorate and will post more exiting news here as it happens.
+Happily settled in this community of learners, I have earned my doctorate and am looking forward to next steps.

 Selected online writing/editing/researching projects: